Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 I got inspiration from:
 1. The example project of [Haley Schafer][5]
-2. The youtube tutorial from [Traversy Media][5a] about making a basic parallax website with HTML and CSS.
+2. The youtube tutorial from [Traversy Media][5a] about creating a basic parallax website with HTML and CSS.
 3. The demo of [Diya Thomas][6] one page personal template
 4. [W3schools.com][7] - Learn how to create a Modal Box with CSS and JavaScript.
+5. The youtube tutorial from [DarkCode][8] about creating a back to top button using only HTML & CSS